April 18, 2016 - ModGuitar Senior Editor

 Personal preference comes into play as well as the quality of the fret work in determining how low or high to set the string height.
-The illustration above shows a measurement of 1/16″ (1.5mm) which is fairly low.
+The illustration above shows a measurement of 1/16″ (2mm) which is a medium action.

 String Height and Playing Style

 When considering how high to set the strings, consider the playing style in addition to the type of instrument.